maxkreja/berrymon/docs/_sources/setup.rst.txt

     cd $TARGET
     python3 -m berrymon

-Just place a new file in your home directory with the command :code:`touch berrymon.sh`, paste the contents above and replace :code:`[user]` with the actual username (should be 'pi' by default).
-If you didn't download Berrymon to you home directory as described in :ref:`Installation`, you have to adjust the :code:`TARGET` variable accordingly.
+Just place a new file in your home directory with the command :code:`touch berrymon.sh`, paste in the content above and replace :code:`[user]` with the actual username (should be ‘pi’ by default).
+If you didn’t download Berrymon to you home directory as described in :ref:`Installation`, you have to adjust the :code:`TARGET` variable accordingly.

 Now we need to create a cronjob that executes this script at boot, to do this run :code:`crontab -e`, if you are asked to select an editor, select nano.
 At the end of the file insert a new line and add the following code, replacing :code:`[user]` with the actual username:

+Now we have to create a cronjob that executes this script at boot, to do this run :code:`crontab -e`, if you are asked to select an editor, select nano.
+At the end of the file, insert a new line and add the following code, replacing :code:`[user]` with the actual username:

 .. code-block:: bash
     :caption: Add a cronjob to start Berrymon